gedcom7code/xto7/README.md

 meaning it will need to be adjusted to handle merging multiple objects at some point.
 Design for that has not yet begun.

+## Known applications using this code

+- <https://gedcom.surge.sh> lets you download a `.ged` file representing your immediate ancestors as stored in the FamilySearch Family Tree.

+I'm in conversations with multiple other tool developers about the potential for other, more feature-rich applications;
+hopefully this section will grow soon.

 # Usage

 ```js